- Wire & Cable

 What tools should I use with ring terminals?

 Ring terminals can only be used with the correct type of crimper in order to get the strongest connection possible.
 Using the incorrect tool will lead to unsatisfactory results and likely compromise your electrical connections.
+Crimp connectors are the most secure of electrical connectors to use.
 The most versatile crimper we offer is the VTTR50 which can crimp any ring terminals available other than non-insulated, or bare terminals.
 If you need to crimp non-insulated or bare terminals, use our VT3120CT which can work with all of the ring terminals available.
-Both of these tools are built with longevity and repeatability in mind.
+Regardless of the electrical wire connectors you are using, these tools are built with longevity and repeatability in mind.
 These are the same tools that we actually use on our own internal production lines.
 This shows just how trustworthy these tools actually are.
 Think about it, would we use tools that we didn't test and trust?
 Not likely.

 What types of ring terminals are available?

 Pacer offers ring terminals in a range of gauge sizes including 22-18 AWG, 16-14 AWG, 12-10 AWG, and 8 AWG.
 Additionally, we offer them in heat shrink, nylon, vinyl, and non-insulated.
 We offer so many gauge sizes and insulation types so that you can find exactly what you need to finish your project.
 By offering you the most solutions possible, we hope to show you that we are the experts and only offer the best.
 One question that we receive frequently is in relation to the insulation type.

 Does the insulation type really matter?